zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

   - **Keyring**

-     For keyring certificates, use the following examples of commands specific to your ESM to add certificates from the dataset and connect them to the keyrings used by domain Gateways:
+     For keyring certificates, use the following examples of commands specific to your ESM to add certificates from the dataset and connect them to the keyrings used by Domain API MLs:

     - **For RACF:**

       ```
-      RACDCERT ADD('SHARE.SYSX.INTERCA.CER') ID(ZWESVUSR) WITHLABEL('DigiCert CA1') TRUST
+      RACDCERT ADD('SHARE.SYSX.ROOTCA.CER') ID(ZWESVUSR) WITHLABEL('Local CA') TRUST
-      RACDCERT ID(ZWESVUSR) CONNECT(ID(ZWESVUSR) LABEL('DigiCert CA1') RING(ZoweKeyring) USAGE(CERTAUTH))
+      RACDCERT ID(ZWESVUSR) CONNECT(ID(ZWESVUSR) LABEL('Local CA') RING(ZoweKeyring) USAGE(CERTAUTH))
       SETROPTS RACLIST(DIGTCERT, DIGTRING) REFRESH
       ```